activefrequency/pyavatax/docs/index.rst

 We developed PyAvaTax as a Python client library for easily integrating with Avalara's RESTful AvaTax API Service to report your transactions.

 PyAvaTax **does not require Django**, though if you are using a Django system we have some admin-based goodies for you to check out!
+If you're running this on a system with Django installed (e.g. we can find Django in the import path) we will attempt to integrate with it.
+If you don't want this default behavior, please see the Django section on how to prevent it.

 AvaTax expects a JSON (or XML) POST to their tax/get/ URI, like this:
 ::